What is bunny trailing?

-- Planning ahead for the interview (phone or in-person) will keep you on track.
+- Plan ahead for the interview (phone or in-person).
+This will keep you on track.

 - Review interview questions online for other organizations.
 Google “interview questions”

-- Writing stories down is another way to finesse the stories and make sure they illustrate a success or achievement without taking an hour to get there.
+- Write stories down to finesse your stories and make sure they illustrate a success or achievement without taking an hour to get there.

 - Use thoughtful and insightful questions about the mission of the organization or product line.

 - Practice in mock interviews with friends or family.

 I continually work on avoiding bunny trails in my conversations.

 How about you?
 If the bunny trail is a problem for you, try the tips above.
 You will experience much more success in your conversations and in the job interview.